jupyter-book/jupyter-book/docs/publish/gh-pages.md

    ```
    pip install ghp-import
    ```
-2. From the `master` branch of your book's root directory (which should contain the `_build/html` folder) call `ghp-import` and point it to your HTML files, like so:
+2. From the `master` branch of your local repository (which should contain the `mylocalbook/_build/html` folder) call `ghp-import` and point it to your HTML files, like so:

    ```
    ghp-import -n -p -f mylocalbook/_build/html